-B vitamin intake is critical for energy and metabolism, but also because it reduces levels of homocysteine that can lead to arterial blockage and cognitive impairment.
-In this Korean clinical study, B vitamin intake was associated with a positive correlation for a variety of cognitive tests in individuals with already-diagnosed mild cognitive impairment or Alzheimer Disease.
+B vitamin intake is critical for energy and metabolism, but also for the function of the brain, because it reduces levels of homocysteine that can lead to arterial blockage and cognitive impairment.
+In this Korean clinical study, B vitamin intake was associated with a positive correlation for a variety of cognitive tests in individuals with already-diagnosed mild cognitive impairment or Alzheimer’s Disease.
 Interestingly, for older individuals with no impairment, there was no noted difference in this study.
 That doesn’t mean you should ignore your B vitamin intake – it simply shows that for those with a noted decline, B vitamins made a marked difference, in large part due to deficiencies in the diet.

 Kim H, Kim G, Jang W, Kim SY, Chang N. Association between intake of B vitamins and cognitive function in elderly Koreans with cognitive impairment.
 Nutr J. 2014 Dec 17;13(1):118.

 BACKGROUND: It is possible that blood B vitamins level and cognitive function may be affected by dietary intake of these vitamins, no study however has yet been conducted on relationships between B vitamins intake and cognitive function among elderly population in Korea.
 This study examined the relationship between B vitamins intake and cognitive function among elderly in South Korea.